TurtleHelm/Discord-Bot/README.md

 - aiohttp (`pip3 install --upgrade aiohttp`)

 # How to Use
-Download the file or Clone the Repo and run [main.py](https://github.com/TurtleHelm/Discord-Bot/blob/main/main.py)
+Download the file or Clone the Repo, Add your Token(s) and run [bot.py](https://github.com/TurtleHelm/Discord-Bot/blob/main/bot.py)